taolicd/taolicd.github.io/_posts/2019-04-23-XMLHTMLJSONetc.markdown

 ### Updates on April 8, 2023

-I asked ChatGPT 4 to write a blog for me.
+I asked ChatGPT 4 to write this blog for me.

 ### Prompt
 Write a blog post as a senior technical writer with 15 years experience on HTML, XML, XHTML, JSON, YML, and Markdown.